All Episodes Plain Text Favourite

 Legitimately interpret it.

-You do some kind of half-assed interpretation, it's not valid of the Bible or the Quran or whatever.
+It's not valid of the Bible or the Koran or whatever.

-And the tr tradition now is to forgive and to obtain that forgiveness for the person that you wronged.
+And the tradition now is to forgive and to obtain that forgiveness for the person that you wronged.

 And it's good that we have these ideals.